cmcfarlane/animal/Cochrane-AnimalRightsWithoutLiberation.md

 207-9:  Comments at length on the process of social/political change:

-> For it may be pointed out that our powers of persuasion--and particularly in relation to the treatment of animals--are somewhat limited.
+> "For it may be pointed out that our powers of persuasion--and particularly in relation to the treatment of animals--are somewhat limited.
 Without doubt there are a number of entrenched and structural obstacles to successfully persuading contemporary political communities that they ought to transform the ways in which they treat nonhuman sentient animals.
 Clearly there are cultural obstacles.
 Most Western societies, for example, simply take it for granted that human beings are of supreme moral value, and that nonhumans count for little.
 Part of the explanation for this cultural attitude of course stems from Judeo-Christian Christian teachings about the special relationship between humans and God--teachings that have been accepted and become embedded over centuries.
 There are also important material obstacles.
 Indeed, many of the grossest animal rights violations are committed by agricultural and pharmaceutical businesses with huge resources.
 Crucially, these are just the kind of resources that governments and political leaders covet and are loathe to shy away from.
 Our powers of persuasion are also limited by power imbalances between humans and animals.
 Quite simply, most sentient animals lack the capabilities to speak up and campaign for their own better treatment.
 This means that animals are necessarily reliant on the motivation and action of human representatives to fight for their cause.

-> Given all these impediments to our ability to engage with and inform democratic procedures, it can legitimately be asked how far the strategies of representation, discourse, debate, and persuasion can go.
+> "Given all these impediments to our ability to engage with and inform democratic procedures, it can legitimately be asked how far the strategies of representation, discourse, debate, and persuasion can go.
 Some campaigners might ask themselves why billions of animals have to suffer so horribly while we forlornly attempt to convince the public that such suffering actually matters.
 Is democratic underlaboring inevitably doomed to propping up the status quo?
 If so, are more direct and even violent political interventions justified for the sake of animal rights?

-> It is my firm belief that they are not.
+> "It is my firm belief that they are not.
 It is crucial that we do not lose sight of democratic procedures for the establishment and promotion of animals rights, for at least three reasons.
 First, the process of democratic engagement calls for this theory--and any other--to be opened up to public scrutiny.
 Such a process is absolutely vital before any steps toward policy implementation are taken.
 It would, after all, be rather strange if this particular book had hit on the absolutely truthful account of our obligations to animals!
 Just as there are flaws with theories of animal ethics that have gone before it, there are no doubt flaws with the theory of animal rights proposed here.
 This is not to go back on the arguments that have been made throughout the book--they are offered with the sincere belief that this account is more compelling and plausible than the alternatives.
 However, it is to admit to fallibility--and hence the idea that all theories should be open to scrutiny, questioned, amended, improved, or even abandoned, as is deemed necessary.

-> Democratic underlabouring is also crucial for the sake of legitimacy.
+> "Democratic underlabouring is also crucial for the sake of legitimacy.
 The rights proposed in this book are urgent and compelling.
 The way contemporary societies disregard the interests of nonhuman animals is shocking, and the horrific abuse inflicted upon animals for the most trivial of reasons should be a source of collective shame.
 However, the appropriate response to these harms and rights violations is not simply to institutionalize and uphold these rights at any cost.
 Violating basic human rights for the sake of promoting the rights of animals, for example, would obviously be illegitimate, as well as counterproductive.
 If animal rights are to have political legitimacy, then, it is crucial that they have been arrived at through just democratic procedures.
 That does not mean, however, that campaigners should just sit around and wait for the political will to emerge.
 Instead, it means that campaigners should do all they can within those just strategies to establish, foster, and promote that political will.
 Of course, there are serious and important impediments to realizing that will, as described above.
 But to think that we have no power or means by which to address and even to overcome those obstacles seems unjustifiably pessimistic.
 After all, advances in other areas of social justice have taken place across many political communities in spite of similarly powerful obstacles.

-> Finally, it is crucial that democratic procedures and strategies are followed for the sake of the protection of animals themselves.
+> "Finally, it is crucial that democratic procedures and strategies are followed for the sake of the protection of animals themselves.
 After all, without any kind of democratic support for these rights, not only will legislation protecting them lack political legitimacy, but it will also lack any realistic chance of achieving lasting effects for animals.
 Citizens will resist and disobey the laws, and governments will lack the will and energy to enforce them.
 The process of democratic underlaboring--of doing everything in our power to persuade political communities of the validity of these rights--is thus absolutely essential if these animals rights are to be upheld, protected, and enjoyed over the long term.